LussacZheng/video-downloader-deploy/README.md

 A **onekey batch** for the configuration and quickstart of [You-Get](https://github.com/soimort/you-get).
    - It is a portable version based on the embeddable version of Python.
-   - If you want the full version，see [here](https://github.com/LussacZheng/you-get_install_win/tree/full).
+   - If you want the full version, see [here](https://github.com/LussacZheng/you-get_install_win/tree/full).

 ## Getting Started